Western Athletic Conference

 1980 1981 1982 - 1994

-Besides those depicted above, there are three other "known" helmet designs which have been used by Idaho since 1960; these are visible in the photographs below:
+Besides those depicted above, there are three other "known" helmet designs which have been used by Idaho since 1960; below are photographs of these:

-Of greatest uncertainty is the helmet in the fourth photograph above.
+Of greatest uncertainty is the helmet in the last photograph above.
 It was apparently used at some point in the 1970s, probably for a very short time, as this undated photograph is the only one I have received of this one.
 The helmet shell is probably silver, and the logo probably gold with a black outline.
-I have recently (January 2009) received a report indicating that this design was in use during at least the game against Utah State in 1972.
+In January 2009 I received a report indicating that this design was in use during at least the game against Utah State in 1972.

 LOUISIANA TECH